JuniperPhoton/PageView.SwiftUI/README.md

 - Parameter `items`: items to be populated, should be a ``RandomAccessCollection``
 - Parameter `pageIndex`: a binding to the current page index
 - Parameter `disablePaging`: a binding to disable the paging.
 Set this to true will disable the gesture, you can still set the ``pageIndex`` to navigate to the specified page
-- Parameter offscreenCountPerSide: effects how many Views will be on screen at the same time.
+- Parameter `offscreenCountPerSide`: effects how many Views will be on screen at the same time.
 The default value is 2, which makes ``1 + 2 * 2 = 5`` views.
 Your ``items`` could be as large as you want, and keep this ``offscreenCountPerSide`` small to help reduce your memory footage.
 - Parameter `spacing`: spacing between pages, horizontally.
 Note that the spacing won't be see until users start swiping
 - Parameter `scrollSlop`: how much pts the user swipe to navigate to the next page, default to 20pt
 - Parameter `animationDuration`: animation duration, default to 0.3 seconds